mikechamberlain/magic-crop/README.md

  4. For each of the 4 potential directional bounds calculated above, choose the most popular (mode) for each edge, to represent our final crop region.
  5. Apply this crop region to our original image.

-Take a look at the questionable [code](https://github.com/mikechamberlain/magic-crop/blob/master/src/magicCrop.js) for more details.
+Take a look at the [code](https://github.com/mikechamberlain/magic-crop/blob/master/src/magicCrop.js) for more details.

 Crop Magic iPhone App
 ---------------------